By Anthony and Amanda Bennie, Co-Founders, Clear Conscience Pet

 Sleepy Taylor behaves beautifully on the flight home

-Her first experience in Connecticut was stepping out of the car and into over two feet of snow!
-Not exactly Caribbean weather, but she surprised us by being more curious than concerned!
 Ozzy, our Golden boy, was a little shocked at first that we had brought this strange looking little creature home with us.
 Of course, he was still in mourning for his lost mate, Isis.
 But after a few days, Ozzy warmed up to her.

 Ozzy accepts Taylor Bay and allows her to share his bed, what a relief!

-©2019 by Anthony Bennie
+©2022 by Anthony and Amanda Bennie

 All Rights Reserved